Anirudh-rao/TheAlgorithms-Python/DataStructures-1/readme.md

 4. On popping an element, we return the element pointed to by TOP and reduce its value.
 5. Before pushing, we check if the stack is already full
 6. Before popping, we check if the stack is already empty

+### Stack Time Complexity
+1. For the array-based implementation of a stack, the push and pop operations take constant time, i.e. O(1).

+### Applications of Stack Data Structure
+Although stack is a simple data structure to implement, it is very powerful.
+The most common uses of a stack are:

+1. To reverse a word - Put all the letters in a stack and pop them out.
+Because of the LIFO order of stack, you will get the letters in reverse order.
+2. In compilers - Compilers use the stack to calculate the value of expressions like 2 + 4 / 5 * (7 - 9) by converting the expression to prefix or postfix form.
+3. In browsers - The back button in a browser saves all the URLs you have visited previously in a stack.
+Each time you visit a new page, it is added on top of the stack.
+When you press the back button, the current URL is removed from the stack, and the previous URL is accessed.